North America Vacations

 Lamar Valley / Mammoth Hot Springs / Gardiner

 Wake early to catch the sunrise and prime wildlife viewing in Lamar Valley.
-Set off on a beautiful hike from your hotel via the scenic Beaver Ponds trail.
+Set off on a beautiful short morning hike in the backcountry behind the Mammoth Terraces.
 Delight in a packed trailside lunch.
 This afternoon, take in the nearby Hoodoos and explore Mammoth Hot Springs’ white, orange, and yellow travertine terraces.
 Later, we transfer to nearby Gardiner where you’ll check into your hotel and enjoy a night on your own in small-town Montana.

 About Ridgeline Hotel at Yellowstone